StanLachie/StanStore-Portfolio/README.md

 # StanStore-Portfolio
-An e-commerce project made by StanLachie.
+A React.ks e-commerce project made by StanLachie.